sorebear/grecian-isle/README.md

 # grecian-isle
-An unofficial adaptation of Santorini
+An unofficial adaptation of Santorini.
+This app utilizes live database updates to synchoronzie play in real-time.

 ### Technologies Utilized:
 - Javascript